Does your back and leg pain intensify when you bend, sneeze or cough?

 Here’s the good news: In 4 to 6 weeks, the majority of patients find their symptoms are relieved without surgery.

-There are several factors that are within your control to help prevent disc issues and to take good care of your spine, watch your posture, don’t smoke, make healthy food choices, exercise, and use good body mechanics, especially when you’re lifting something.
+There are several factors that are within your control to help prevent disc issues.
+Take good care of your spine, watch your posture, don’t smoke, make healthy food choices, exercise, and use good body mechanics, especially when you’re lifting something.

 Doing all of those things won’t guarantee that you never get a slipped disc, but they are generally healthy steps you can take to try to prevent lower back pain caused by a herniated disc.